pgrach/ElexonDataFetcher/RECONCILIATION.md

    - Solution: Use `unified_reconciliation.ts date YYYY-MM-DD` to re-ingest data from source APIs.

 2. **Missing Bitcoin Calculations**: May occur when curtailment data exists but calculation failed.
-   - Solution: Fix with `verify_date_integrity.ts --auto-fix` which only regenerates the calculations.
+   - Solution: Fix with `unified_reconciliation.ts reconcile` which only regenerates the calculations.

 3. **Data Consistency Issues**: When totals don't match between tables.
-   - Solution: Use `comprehensive_reconciliation.ts fix-critical` to apply consistency fixes.
+   - Solution: Use `unified_reconciliation.ts critical YYYY-MM-DD` to apply consistency fixes.

+4. **BMU Mapping Issues**: When new wind farms are added but not reflected in the system.
+   - Solution: Update BMU mapping with `npx tsx server/scripts/maintenance/updateBmuMapping.ts`

 ## Recent Recoveries